 Examples of qualified early distributions from IRAs include some higher education expenses and up to $10,000 for first-time homebuyers.
 And due to updates in the SECURE (Setting Every Community Up for Retirement Enhancement) Act, withdrawals of up to $5,000 are permitted for expenses related to childbirth and adoption for up to one year from the date of birth or legal adoption finalization.
 See more early distribution exceptions here.

 Re-energize your balance.

 Once you have opened the best IRA for your financial goals, it’s time to deposit some money in your account.
-After all, each year you don’t contribute to your IRA, retirement income is lost.

 A deposit to your IRA is known as a contribution.
 The sooner you begin building a balance in your retirement account, the more time to grow its earning power.

 You can fund most IRAs with a check or a transfer from a bank account — and that option is as simple as it sounds.

 You can also put existing retirement funds into your IRA.
 Moving funds from any type of retirement account to an IRA is called a transfer, a rollover or a conversion.
 The basic difference is this: A transfer occurs between accounts of similar type (for example, moving funds from an IRA at one institution to an IRA at another); a rollover occurs between different account types (for example, moving funds from a 401(k) to a traditional or Roth IRA).
 A Roth conversion occurs when you move funds from a traditional IRA to a Roth IRA.